Oceanswave/nginx_es/README.md

 nginx_es
 ========

-Simple nginx reverse proxy for Elastic Search
+Dockerfile for a simple nginx reverse proxy for Elastic Search